 From Killington Lane, a short public footpath runs along the route to Parracombe Lane.
-This is described in the booklet Short Walks from Killington Lane available online TODO.
+This is described in the booklet Short Walks from Killington Lane available from Woody Bay.

 There is a short section near Rowley Cross off the A39 Parracombe Bypass where there is a car park and picnic area.